anjana-k-clt/Data-Analysis_Projects/README.md

 ### Dashboards

-Reports were created using four datsets on Personalized info, Learning aspirations, Manager aspirations and Mission aspirations in Microsoft PowerBI.

- report was created based on the following questions.
+A general report was created based on the exploratory data analysis results to visualize the career aspirations of Gen-Z in Microsoft PowerBI.

-1
+Focus area dashboards were created for a deeper understanding of Learning, Manager and Mission aspirations.

 ### Results

 ### Limitations